Basic metal production sector

-Due to a high rise in commodity prices, basic metal production experienced a boom in the last years.
+A cyclical industryBasic metal production experienced a boom in recent years due to a significant increase in commodity prices.
 New investments, in most developing countries in the form of FDI, created new possibilities for employment and development.
-Fuelled by the high prices for metals, mergers and acquisitions considerably changed the industry and created a couple of new global players in an industry that was, some years ago, still characterized by numerous small (often state-owned) enterprises.
+Fuelled by the high prices for metals, mergers and acquisitions considerably changed the industry, creating new global players in a sector that had, until recently, been characterized by numerous small (often state-owned) enterprises,

-At the same time, occupational safety and health remains one of the main challenges in the sector.
-In comparison to other manufacturing sectors, risks of severe injuries are generally higher in basic metal production, due to the presence of molten metal, toxic chemicals and by-products.
+Safety and healthOccupational safety and health remains a challenge.
+In comparison to other manufacturing sectors, risks of severe injuries are generally higher in basic metal production, due to the presence of hazards such as molten metal.
 These dangers resulting from the nature of the industry are great and need to be adequately addressed, in order to ensure that workers are protected and production can be carried out safely.
-For this reason, the ILO has paid particular importance to developing codes assisting all those involved in the industry to improve their safety and health records by developing of practice on safety and health.
-The code of practice on safety and health for the iron and steel industry was published in 2005 and complements the earlier code of practice on non-ferrous metals.
+For this reason, the ILO has paid particular importance to developing codes (Code of practice on safety and health in iron and steel industry and Code of practice on safety and health in the non-ferrous metals) assisting all those involved in the industry to improve safety and health records.

 ILO’s first ever meeting on e-waste adopts Points of Consensus to promote decent work in the sector